Maitake Offers a Significant Source of Vitamin D, Niacin and Dietary Fiber

-It is a good source of protein and is an essential ingredient for “umami”, a unique, savory flavor, that makes Maitake a good meat substitute.
+It is a good source of protein and is an essential ingredient for the flavor known as “umami”, a unique, savory flavor, that makes Maitake a good meat substitute.

 Hokto’s Kinoko is Clean and Ready-to-Cook

 Maitake can be eaten in clusters or separated.
 They are clean and ready-to-cook.
-Hokto’s mushrooms do not need to be washed, rinsed, or peeled because they are not grown in soil and are 100% USDA Organic!
+Hokto’s Kinoko does not need to be washed or rinsed because they are cultivated in a soil-free and clean environment and are 100% USDA Organic!
 To get the most out of Hokto’s kinoko, always cook them before consuming.
 Our kinoko should not be served raw.

 How to Prepare Maitake

-Like the King Trumpet, Maitake does no have a base.
-If you wash Maitake, you will reduce the flavor.
-Save prep time and improve the taste of your dishes by serving Maitake as soon as possible after purchase.
+Like the Eryngii, Maitake does not have a base.
+Do not wash Maitake mushrooms because it will reduce flavor.
+To save on prep time and improve the taste of your dishes, serve Maitake mushrooms as soon as possible after purchase.

-When you split Maitake by hand, the textured surface of the mushroom will absorb more flavors.
-Black juice from the mushroom is polyphenol, which is very nutritious and should be eaten.
-If you are concerned about the color of polyphenol, boil the mushrooms briefly to eliminate the black juice.
-However, we do not recommend removing polyphenol.
+When you separate Maitake by hand, the textured surface of the mushroom will absorb more flavors.
+Some black liquid from the mushroom may be present, it is polyphenol, which is very nutritious and should be eaten.
+If you are concerned about the color of polyphenol, boil the mushrooms briefly to eliminate the black liquid.
+We do not recommend removing the black liquid.

 Maitake can be separated by hand, thus illuminating the need for a knife and cutting board.
-Because they are ready to cook.
-There is no mess to clean up.
+Because they are ready to cook, there is no mess to clean up.

 Choose Thick, Big Caps

-The best Maitake has thick, big caps.
-Hokto Maitake has a rich, velvety texture with umami in every bite.
+The best Maitake have thick, big caps.
+Hokto's Maitake have a rich, velvety texture with umami in every bite.

 Frequently Asked Questions

-Like the King Trumpet, the base is non-existent.
-The bottom parts of Maitake are edible but you can cut them off if you don’t want to eat the base, you can cut them off.
+Like the King Trumpet, there is no base.
+The bottom parts of Maitake mushrooms are edible, but if you don’t want to eat the base, you can cut them off.

 As part of missions, our mushroom research center is dedicated to scientificaly unraveling the beneficial pharmacological effects of mushrooms in order to put them to use in promoting and maintaining healthy lifestyles.